Get exclusive member benefits & effect social change. Join Today

 Labyrinthitis is an inner ear disorder.
 The two vestibular nerves in your inner ear send your brain information about your spatial navigation and balance control.
 When one of these nerves becomes inflamed, it creates a condition known as labyrinthitis.

-The symptoms include dizziness, nausea, and loss of hearing.
+Symptoms include dizziness, nausea, and loss of hearing.
 Vertigo, another symptom, is a type of dizziness marked by the sensation that you’re moving, even though you aren’t.
 It can interfere with driving, working, and other activities.
 Medications and self-help techniques can lessen the severity of your vertigo.

 Several factors can cause this condition, including infections and viruses.
 You should receive prompt treatment for any ear infections, but there’s no known way to prevent labyrinthitis.